 The Governing Body determines the number and structure of support staff posts in the school.

-Please delete if not applicable the governing body has adopted the Warrington Borough Council equality proofed pay and grading structure for monthly paid staff employed under the NJC scheme of Conditions of Service.
+The governing body has adopted the Warrington Borough Council equality proofed pay and grading structure for monthly paid staff employed under the NJC scheme of Conditions of Service.
 To ensure consistency of treatment, this will be undertaken by reference to the Borough Council’s job evaluation schemes and total reward package (TRP).

 TEACHERS PAY